 For example, the other person allows their children to do something because they believe it is in their child’s best interest.
 You don’t allow that, but you can agree on making parental decisions based on what you believe is in the best interest of the child.
 Coming into agreement on common ground builds up the relationship, increasing the chances of being able to win them over to your side of the argument.

 Get someone really engaged in the conversation by asking a series of questions instead of just trying to get out as many good points as possible.
 Asking questions changes the mood of the debate from a punch and jab scenario to one where you’re tossing around ideas and watching to see which stick.
 When something resonates with the other person you can tease that thought out and help them to draw their own conclusions about your position.

-If you can do this, then you’ve opened the door to more questions and they will begin actively seeking to understand your beliefs and will be prepared to accept the gift of salvation.
+When you can do this, you’ve opened the door to more questions and they will begin actively seeking to understand your beliefs and will be prepared to accept the gift of salvation.